Firestone and Ford tire controversy: Ford/Firestone corporate relations

 Relations between Ford and Bridgestone/Firestone deteriorated after NHTSA began investigating the tire failures in May 2000.
 Ford first accused Firestone of withholding data that Ford needed to determine which tires might be unsafe.
 Firestone then accused Ford of withholding safety data concerning the design of the Explorer.
 After Firestone agreed to the initial recall of 14.4 million tires on August 9, 2000, NHTSA continued to push Firestone to recall all ATX, ATX II, and Wilderness AT tires regardless of where they were manufactured.
 Ford executives were concerned that NHTSA might decide that the Wilderness AT tires would not meet future safety standards and decided to recall these tires on their own.
 Before Ford could publicly announce this decision John T. Lampe (Chairman & CEO of Bridgestone/Firestone) announced on May 21, 2001 in a public letter to Jacques Nasser (Ford Motor Company chief executive) that Bridgestone/Firestone would no longer enter into new contracts with Ford Motor Company, effectively ending a 100-year supply relationship.
 The letter included accusations that the Ford Explorer was unsafe and called on NHTSA to investigate design flaws in the SUV.
 On May 22, 2001, angry that Firestone would not expand the recall, Jacques Nasser at Ford announced a voluntary recall of all Wilderness AT tires that were not subject to the original recall.

 Corporate firings and resignations

 The chairman and CEO of Bridgestone/Firestone, Masatoshi Ono, resigned in October 2000 and was replaced by John Lampe.
 In January 2001, the CEO and president of Bridgestone, Yoichiro Kaizaki, resigned and was replaced by Shigeo Watanabe.
 The bitter public fight between Ford and Firestone was also a contributing factor in Ford's decision to fire Jacques Nasser in November 2001.
-Nasser was replaced by William Clay Ford Jr, the great-grandson of Henry Ford, the founder of Ford Motor Company, and the great-grandson of Harvey Firestone, the founder of Firestone Tire and Rubber Company.
+Nasser was replaced by William Clay Ford, Jr., the great-grandson of Henry Ford, and Harvey S. Firestone, the founder of Firestone Tire and Rubber Company.